25 Sample Personal Recommendation Letters (Tips & Examples)

 Length of time the recommender has known the applicant

-Secondly, the recommender should state the length of time that he/she has known the applicant which could be weeks, months, or years.
-The length of time the recommender states in the personal recommendation letter informs the recipient of how well-acquainted he/she is with the applicant.
-The longer the period, the more reliable the recipient will consider the information in the recommendation letter to be.
+Secondly, the recommender should state the length of time that they have known the applicant which could be weeks, months, or years.
+The length of time the recommender states in the letter informs the recipient of how well-acquainted they are with the applicant.
+The longer the period, the more reliable the recipient will consider the information in the letter to be.

 I have known and worked with Mary for 15 years.
 In that time, I have watched her grow into a determined hardworking, and resilient individual.
 Mary has displayed communication skills, time management, and good listening skills.